NormandErwan/ArucoUnity/README.md

 A typical workflow with Aruco Unity is:

-1. Create and print some markers: see the [Create Markers](https://github.com/NormandErwan/ArucoUnity/wiki/1.-Create-Markers) wiki page.
+1. Create and print some markers: read the [Create Markers](https://github.com/NormandErwan/ArucoUnity/wiki/1.-Create-Markers) wiki page.
-2. Calibrate your camera using a calibration board: see the [Calibrate a Camera](https://github.com/NormandErwan/ArucoUnity/wiki/2.-Calibrate-a-Camera) wiki page.
+2. Calibrate your camera using a calibration board: read the [Calibrate a Camera](https://github.com/NormandErwan/ArucoUnity/wiki/2.-Calibrate-a-Camera) wiki page.
-3. Track your markers: see the [Track Markers](https://github.com/NormandErwan/ArucoUnity/wiki/3.-Track-Markers) wiki page.
+3. Track your markers: read the [Track Markers](https://github.com/NormandErwan/ArucoUnity/wiki/3.-Track-Markers) wiki page.

 ## Build